Raghuji I: Early life

 Bimbaji died shortly after his son was born, and Raghuji grew up with his mother Kashibai and grandmother Baijabai at the same Pandavavadi near Wai.
-On attaining maturity Raghuji served under his uncle Ranoji as a Shiledar (cavalryman) at Amravati, participating in various military operations.
-His uncle Senasahibsubha Kanhoji Bhonsle based at Bham, sixteen miles south of Yavatmal, invited him to his fief as he was heirless up to that point.
+On attaining maturity Raghuji served under his uncle Ranoji as a shiledar (cavalryman) in Amravati, participating in various military operations.
+His uncle Senasahibsubha Kanhoji Bhonsle, based at Bham sixteen miles south of Yavatmal, invited him to his fief as he was heirless up to that point.

-City of Bham or Bhambraja, was located on a small plateau near the Adan river, raised 300 ft. above the level of the valley.
-It is a vast but completely abandoned site of immense stone ruins and traces of planted trees.
-The expanse of the original settlement could be imagined by the traditions of 5,000 houses owned by Bairagis (ascetics) alone under the protection of Marathas.
+The city of Bham (or Bhambraja) was located on a small plateau near the Adan river, raised 300 ft. above the level of the valley.
+Today it is a vast but completely abandoned site of immense stone ruins and traces of planted trees.
+The original settlement was expansive, with a tradition of 5,000 houses owned by Bairagis (ascetics) alone under the protection of Marathas.

 Senasahibsubha Kanhoji looked after and mentored Raghuji, who was the son of his cousin Bimbaji, with hopes of gradually passing his duties to him.
 But after the birth of his son Rayaji Bhonsle, his plans for adopting Raghuji ended and their relations were disrupted.